What Is 3D Printing? – Working, Types, Software, Process of Printing

 3D printing technology is a widely used technique.
 It creates objects by printing layers in a predefined manner.
-Different types of objects can be designed so easily using different types of 3D printing.

 Hello and welcome.
 As you are here, you may be interested in knowing how the 3D printing process works and how many types of 3D printing processes are available in the market.